Chatademia/Chatademia/server/README.md

 ### Here is how to build it:

 - Install Docker https://docs.docker.com/desktop/setup/install/windows-install/
+- Run the docker engine (opening downloaded docker dektop should do it)
 - Open a terminal and navigate to the /server directory of the project.
 - `docker build -t chatademia .`
 - `docker run -d -p 8080:8080 --name chatademia chatademia`